ninest/typer/README.md

 You now have **10 seconds** to type out all the words displayed.
 For every word you type correctly, your score increases, and you also get **1 extra second**.
 Can you beat my highscore of 16? (you probably can)

+## 🚀 Features
+- 10 seconds to type
+  - Get an extra second for each word typed (small change of getting 2 seconds)
+  - Randomly get a password field to spice the game up (1/6 chance)
+- Save your highscore locally
+- Save your highscore in the leaderboards to compete with others
+  - leaderboards should reset every 2 weeks (not implemented yet)

 ## 🛠 Build setup
 ### Web
 Clone or fork the repository, then run the commands to start the development server: